Florin Pavlovici

-Florin Constantin Pavlovici (14 March 1936 - 13 December 2021) was a Romanian writer and memoirist.
+Florin Constantin Pavlovici (14 March 1936 – 13 December 2021) was a Romanian writer and memoirist.

 Biography

-Pavlovici was born in Concești, Botoșani County, to school teachers Hareta and Dionisie Pavlovici.
+Florin Constantin Pavlovici was born in Concești, Botoșani County, to school teachers Hareta and Dionisie Pavlovici.
 He studied journalism at the University of Bucharest, in the Philosophy department, and graduated in 1958.
 Arrested on 2 February 1959 and accused of conspiracy against the communist social order, he was sentenced by the Bucharest Military Court to five years of incarceration.
-He initially served his sentence at Jilava and Gherla prisons, then at labor camps in the Great Brăila Island (Salcia labor camp) and the Danube Delta (Periprava labor camp).
+He initially served his sentence at Jilava and Gherla prisons, then at Brăila Swamp labor camps (Salcia labor camp and Periprava labor camp).
 He was released on 31 January 1964.

-Pavlovici is the author of two books: Basics of Torture (Romanian: Tortura, Pe Înțelesul Tuturor, or literally: Torture, for Everyone's Understanding), which is a memoir of his time spent in detention, and Fear and Watch (Romanian: Frica și Pânda), about the difficulties of integrating back into Romanian communist society after his release, being constantly harassed by the Securitate secret police.
+Pavlovici was the author of two books: Basics of Torture (Romanian: Tortura, Pe Înțelesul Tuturor, or literally: Torture, for Everyone's Understanding), which is a memoir of his time spent in detention, and Fear and Watch (Romanian: Frica și Pânda), about the difficulties of integrating back into Romanian communist society after his release, being constantly harassed by the Securitate secret police.

 Both his books were well received by critics.
 Published in 2001, Basics of Torture received the Literary Special Debut Award of the Writers' Union of Romania; it was referenced in the Romanian Literature Dictionary, published by the Romanian Academy, and in the works and essays of several other notable historians and critics.
 It is considered a representative landmark in the Romanian literature inspired by communist political repression.

+Pavlovici died on 13 December 2021, at the age of 85.